 There are usually various physical symptoms that appear with intermittent explosive disorder.
 A tingling sensation, tightness in the chest, and a build up of pressure in the head are all signs that anger and other negative emotions may be building up, ready to explode.
 Another sign that this disorder may be a problem is if a person gets violently angry out of proportion to the situation at hand.
 If the symptoms are left untreated, there is a big possibility that the problem will only get worse, and may have other negative impacts on a person's life.

-As with most impulse-control disorders, behavioral therapy should be a large part of any overall treatment for intermittent explosive disorder.
-Here at GoMentor.com, we have trained therapists who specialize in intermittent explosive disorder.
+As with most impulse-control disorders, behavioural therapy should be a large part of any overall treatment for intermittent explosive disorder.
+Here at GoMentor.com, we have trained therapists who specialize in intermittent explosive disorder and can help with through our online platform, GoMentor 24/7.
 They can provide the practical information needed to help with explosive outbursts of anger.
-In addition, we have a self-help forum that can offer emotional support from people who are facing similar issues.